simonmichael/hledger/DOWNLOAD.md

    target="_blank" style="float:right;margin:1em;"
    ><img src="https://www.wepay.com/img/widgets/donate_with_wepay.png" alt="Donate with WePay" /></a>

+Generating, testing and supporting platform binaries takes time away from development, documentation, project management, etc.
-Generating and supporting portable binaries costs time and effort that can be better used elsewhere.
-So, I do it when stimulated by donations.
+So I now do it lazily, when stimulated by project donations.
-Binaries funded in this way will then be available to all - a quick way to help the project and your fellow users!
+Binaries funded in this way will then be available to all.
+This is a quick way to help the project and your fellow users!

-The available binaries are below.
+For other install options, and more installation help, see the [Installation Guide](INSTALL.html).

 The current hledger release is 0.19.3.
-For additional help, and other install options, see the [Installation Guide](INSTALL.html).
+Here are the available binaries:

 <table>
   <tr>